Hong Kong protesters trash subway station, stage mall rally | DW | 22.09.2019

 Autonomy 'under threat'

 The former British colony returned to Chinese sovereignty in 1997.
-It was promised its own government, legal, economic and financial autonomy for 50 years under the "one country, two systems" agreement, but many residents fear that the arrangement is increasingly under threat.
+It was promised its own government and legal, economic and financial autonomy for 50 years under the "one country, two systems" agreement, but many residents fear that the arrangement is increasingly under threat.

 Read more: Are Hong Kong protests a warning for Taiwan?